 Without having to wait for payday, you lose a built-in buffer that currently exists, he said.

 "The two-week thing is kind of like a form of forced savings," Lichtenstein said.
-"I guess I am in favor of it."

 "It just strikes me as exacerbating the endemic insecurities of the bottom half of the working class," Lichtenstein.